Caring for Caregivers: The Art of Aging Well Panel Discussion

-Join us for a free public preview of Bradley Cooper’s documentary, “Caregiving,” along with a panel discussion, nonprofit showcase and more.
+This free public event at St. Patrick Senior Center featured a screening of Bradley Cooper’s documentary, “Caregiving,” along with a panel discussion, nonprofit showcase and more.

 A native of Southwest Detroit and graduate of Renaissance High School, SaTrice Coleman-Betts received her undergraduate degree from Iowa State University and Master of Science from Colorado State.
 Since 2004, she has been Executive Director of St. Patrick Senior Center, Detroit’s largest health and wellness center for people 55 and over.